Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 3. Manages all resources correctly.
 4. As secure as necessary.
 5. As performant as necessary.
-6. Encapsulates necessary complexity behind an elegant abstraction.
+6. Encapsulates necessary complexity behind an elegant API.
 7. Avoids all unnecessary abstraction.
 8. Adheres to the style guide of the project.
 9. Makes you proud to show it to your peers.